VPK at First Discoveries

 VPK is Voluntary PreKindergarten, the program which Florida voters approved in 2002 to ensure that all children enter kindergarten with the skills they need to be successful learners.

 VPK prepares children for success in Kindergarten and throughout school by enhancing their emergent reading, math, language and social skills.
 Because of these essential early learning skills, children are more likely to be successful throughout their schooling.
 VPK classrooms offer high-quality programs that include high literacy standards, developmentally appropriate curriculum, small class sizes, and qualified teachers.

 Who can participate in VPK?

-If you live in Florida and have a child who turns 4 years of age by September 1st, your child is eligible for Florida’s FREE VPK program.
-There are no income requirements; all four-year-old children are eligible.
-Children can participate in either a school year program or a summer VPK program.
+If you live in Florida and have a child who turns 4 years old by September 1st, your child is eligible for Florida's VPK program.
+There are no income requirements; all four year olds are eligible.
+Children can participate in either a school year program or a summer vpk program.